apehex/tokun/articles/tokun.4.md

 `tokun-4` offers to merge every 4 characters into a `float32` vector of dimension 256.
 In short 16 input bytes are represented by 1024 output bytes.

+In comparison, current tokenizer use several 100k bytes per token.
-Even though it is significantly more efficient than current tokenizers, it looks like it is far from the limit.
+While it is significantly more efficient than current tokenizers, it is far from the limit.

 So it is expected that the compression performed by the encoder of `tokun-4` is reversible without loss.